shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 ```

 ## Putting It All Together
 The final thing to do is to put the listener in a loop, check for states every couple seconds and depending on whether there are unread notifications or not, adjust RGB mode accordingly.
+See appendix for the full script.

 ```python
 # turn off notification mode upon initialization